-Note 2 Summary of significant accounting policies
+2. Significant accounting policies

-a) Statement of compliance
+(a) Statement of compliance

 The financial statements are general purpose financial statements.
 The accounts have been prepared in accordance with relevant Australian Accounting Standards, Treasurer's Instructions and Accounting Policy Statements promulgated under the provision of the Public Finance and Audit Act 1987 (PFAA).